 AGTC Clinical Program Update

-As AGTC’s clinical programs demonstrate the potential of its technology platform, the company continues to advance a diverse portfolio of preclinical programs, including two ophthalmology programs, one of which targets the dry form of age-related macular degeneration (AMD), which accounts for 90 percent of the 24 million AMD cases globally; continued research in the field of otology, and three programs targeting central nervous system (CNS) disorders.
-The CNS programs include the previously announced program in adrenoleukodystrophy (ALD) as well as two additional rare genetic CNS indications that have substantial patient populations and well-defined clinical phenotypes.
-During today’s conference call, the company will briefly review these programs, which leverage the company’s deep capabilities in AAV gene therapy manufacturing and technology and represent important opportunities to create unique therapeutic solutions for patients.
+As announced in September 2019, AGTC’s preclinical pipeline includes two ophthalmology programs, one of which targets the dry form of age-related macular degeneration (AMD), and three programs targeting central nervous system (CNS) disorders, which include the previously announced program in adrenoleukodystrophy (ALD) as well as two additional rare genetic CNS indications that have substantial patient populations and well-defined clinical phenotypes.
+We also have collaborations with Otology and Bionic Sight for genetic forms of hearing loss and optogenetics, respectively.

-Financial Results for the Fourth Quarter and Fiscal Year Ended June 30, 2019
+Financial Results for the Quarter Ended September 30, 2019

-Financial Guidance: As of June 30, 2019, the company's cash, cash equivalents, and investments amounted to $82.0 million.
-The company believes these funds will be sufficient to allow AGTC to generate data from its ongoing clinical programs, to move the pre-clinical optogenetic program in collaboration with Bionic Sight into the clinic and fund the currently planned research and discovery programs into the first half of 2021.
-The company expects total cash, cash equivalents and investments as of June 30, 2020 to be between $30 and $40 million.
+Financial Guidance: As of September 30, 2019, the company's cash, cash equivalents, and investments amounted to $71.1 million.
+The company believes these funds will be sufficient to allow AGTC to generate data from its ongoing clinical programs, to initiate activities to ensure efficient transition into pivotal trials and fund the currently planned research and discovery programs into the first half of 2021.
+The company expects total cash, cash equivalents and investments as of June 30, 2020, to be between $30 and $40 million.

 Conference Call and Webcast

-AGTC will host a conference call and webcast with accompanying slides to review the Phase 1/2 XLRP and ACHM data and discuss financial results for the fourth quarter and fiscal year ended June 30, 2019 today at 4:30pm ET.
+AGTC will host a conference call and webcast to discuss financial results for the first fiscal quarter ended September 30, 2019 today at 4:30pm ET.
 To access the call, dial 877-407-6184 (US) or 201-389-0877 (outside of the US).
 A live webcast will be available in the Events and Presentations section of AGTC’s Investor Relations site at http://ir.agtc.com/events-and-presentations.
 Please log in approximately 10 minutes prior to the scheduled start time.

-The archived webcast and slide presentation will be available in the Events and Presentations section of the Company's website.
+The archived webcast will be available in the Events and Presentations section of the Company's website.

 AGTC is a clinical-stage biotechnology company that uses a proprietary gene therapy platform to develop transformational genetic therapies for patients suffering from rare and debilitating diseases.
-Its initial focus is in the field of ophthalmology, where it has active clinical trials in X-linked retinitis pigmentosa (XLRP), and achromatopsia (ACHM CNGB3 & ACHM CNGA3).
-In addition to its clinical trials, AGTC has preclinical programs in optogenetics, adrenoleukodystrophy (ALD), which is a disease of the central nervous system (CNS) and other CNS, ophthalmology and otology indications.
+Its initial focus is in the field of ophthalmology, in which it has active clinical trials in X-linked retinitis pigmentosa (XLRP) and achromatopsia (ACHM CNGB3 & ACHM CNGA3).
+In addition to its clinical trials, AGTC has preclinical programs in optogenetics, adrenoleukodystrophy (ALD), which is a disease of the central nervous system (CNS) and other CNS, ophthalmology and other indications.
 The optogenetics program is being developed in collaboration with Bionic Sight.
+The otology program is being developed in collaboration with Otonomy.
 AGTC has a significant intellectual property portfolio and extensive expertise in the design of gene therapy products including capsids, promoters and expression cassettes, as well as expertise in the formulation, manufacture and physical delivery of gene therapy products.